 Medical Records

-For dogs with more chronic conditions, if your regular veterinarian allows you to access your pet’s records electronically, be sure to set up an account with a username and password prior to facing an emergency.
+For dogs with more chronic conditions, find out if your regular veterinarian allows you to access your pet’s records electronically.
+If so, be sure to set up an account with a username and password prior to facing an emergency.
 You can then provide access to that account to the emergency vet.
-And, if you can’t access your pet’s records electronically, consider scanning your pet’s medical file to a USB drive and keeping it in her travel bag.
-It’s easy to pack, and will provide the emergency vet with all the information they’ll need to treat your pet.

 First Aid Kit